KarimJesusGalvez/M3-JUnit-5/Readme.md

 ***
 JUnit 5 and mockito v4 are used to test the application

-In src/test/java/.../service there is a copy of the user guide of Junit 5
+In src/test/java/.../service there is a copy of the user guide of Junit 5 and Mockito 4

-***
-URGENT
-* Check FAILED test cases
-* ***
 PENDING

-* Preliminary Clean up
+* Secondary Clean up
-* @Display name annotations / Comments
 * Check Mockito implementations and set branching returns
-* Give structure/nest methods

 ***
   GUIDELINES